 - Chili Garlic Sauce (affiliate link), optional

-- chicken broth (or use vegetable broth for vegetarian version)
+- chicken broth, I used my homemade chicken stock (or use vegetable broth for vegetarian version)

 - Oyster Sauce (affiliate link) or Gluten-Free Oyster Sauce (affiliate link)